OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <h3>Breaking Change</h3>
 <ul>
 <li>The title of the Popup_Editor, Popup_EditorForUpload, and Popup_EditorVanilla is now encoded to prevent cross-site scripting (XSS) attacks.
 This may cause it to appear garbled in very specific scenarios.<br/>
-Check <a href="https://success.outsystems.com/Support/Archive/11/OutSystems_Platform_side_effects_and_breaking_changes" rel="internal" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a> for more details on the breaking change and a possible workaround. </li>
+Check <a href="https://success.outsystems.com/Support/Archive/11/OutSystems_Platform_side_effects_and_breaking_changes" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a> for more details on the breaking change and a possible workaround. </li>
 </ul>

 <h3>Known Issues</h3>